anasik/anasik.github.io/_posts/2025-04-03-sasha-sibley-filmmaker-interview.md

 **Thank you.
 This was really fun.**
 Hopefully this interview reaches people.
 It was fun doing at least one interview for _The Painted_, so I’m happy.

-**This is the first.
-I’ve read one before — it was in a box.
-It said _The Talented Mr. Sibley._ I loved that title.**
+**This is the first?
+I think I’ve read one before — Nevermind, it was about The Box.
+It said _The Talented Mr. Sibley._ I love that title.**
 Yeah, that was very flattering.
 Thank you again.
 I hope it’s not too late in Pakistan right now — I wasn’t sure what time it is there.

 **Anything for my favorite director.
 I hope we talk again soon.
 I don’t know under what circumstances.
 Maybe I’ll make up an excuse to interview you again?**